-UPDATE: Kayleigh Shaffer took home a 1st place regional Kennedy Center American College Theatre Festival award for her sound design on The Curious Incident of the Dog in the Night-Time in early 2019.
-She'll compete at nationals.
+She took home a 1st place regional Kennedy Center American College Theatre Festival award for her sound design on The Curious Incident of the Dog in the Night-Time in early 2019.
+She'll compete at nationals in April 2019.

-A theatre design major from Olathe, Kayleigh Shaffer experienced the biggest success of her college career so far in the summer of '18.
-She worked as a sound intern at the Williamstown Theatre Festival, where she met theatre professionals who worked on shows like Hamilton and A Band’s Visit.
+A theatre design major from Olathe, Kayleigh also experienced a big success in the summer of '18 when representatives from the Williamstown Theatre Festival at KCACTF rewarded her sound design for Metamorphoses with an opportunity of a lifetime.
+She was tapped to work as a sound intern at the Williamstown Theatre Festival, where she met theatre professionals who worked on shows like Hamilton and A Band’s Visit.
 She also met actors Matthew Broderick and Jessica Hecht!

 “I ran soundboard for The Closet, in which they starred,” Kayleigh said.
 “I played kickball with Kai Harada, a Tony award winner!
 One of the biggest challenges was working 12- sometimes 16-hour days.
 Lack of sleep was very hard getting used to, but it was all worth it in the end.
 I have connections now at places I wouldn’t have had before.
 I met so many people who I love and hope to work with again in the future!”